virag-ky/Webpack-Portfolio/README.md

 `npm run build`

 ## Start Watch
-`npm start` This will start a watch (so you make a change in src/index.js.
-It will automatically compile your js file in the dist)
+`npm start`

 ## BUGS
 1. There is a known bug on iPhone.
 The 'see project' button is not working.
+RESOLVED.